andygock/realclock/README.md

 ## Install

 I use [pnpm](https://pnpm.io/) as my package manager.
-You can also use npm or yarn instead.
+You can also use npm or yarn instead if you prefer.

     pnpm install
     node app.js